RCODI/rcodi-blog/content/post/00-example-post/index.md

   preview_only: false
   caption: www.ironhacks.com
 ---
 ## WHAT ARE IRONHACKS?

 IronHacks brings together a virtual hacking community who participate in high-energy IronHacks challenges.
 The IronHacks platform offers participants a no setup workspace and many powerful features.
-Participants get access to a Juypter Lab, BIG datasets, dashboards, tutorials so that they can excel in data exploration, prediction and visualization.
+Participants get access to a JuypterLab, BIG datasets, dashboards, tutorials so that they can excel in data exploration, prediction and visualization.